defiant00/dnd/README.md

 * Narvull offers some gadgets to test
 * travel down using the elevator and then walking, noticing lichen and mushrooms along the walls and pipes
 * Sylvester takes a mushroom and puts it in his pack
+* before going into combat, Nil takes each party member into their pocket dimension and has tea for a few minutes to see if any of them provoke the prior reaction
+  * Sylvester causes the reaction and then there's a knock at the door
+  * Sylvester and Nil leave, and Reyna notices that Sylvester has a hidden third eye
 * party gets attacked by two piercers, and then a hook horror

 ## Session 13